JeremyXSC/FineGPR/README.md

 ****

 ## Acknowledgements
 This research was supported by the National Natural Science Foundation of China under Project (Grant No. 61977045).
-We would like to thank authors of FineGPR, and FineGPR-Caption dataset for their work.
+We would like to thank authors of FineGPR, and FineGPR-C caption dataset for their work.
 They provide tremendous efforts in these dataset to advance the research in this field.
 We also appreciate [Zefang Yu](https://github.com/yuzefang96), [Mingye Xie](https://myronxie.github.io/) and [Guanjie You](https://github.com/YGJsGitHub) for insightful feedback and discussion.

 ****